Bidirectional Sparse Attention for Faster Video Diffusion Training: Related Work

-\textbf{Sparse Attention for Video Diffusion.} Recent studies~\cite{tan2025dsv,xi2025sparse,lou2024sparser,ding2025efficient,hassani2025generalized,yang2025sparse,yuan2024ditfastattn} have attempted to transfer sparse attention from LLMs to video DiTs, primarily for inference acceleration.
-However, training-free schemes are not suitable for video pre-training for two reasons.
-First, fixed sparsity patterns hinge on brittle hyperparameters~\cite{lu2025moba,zhang2025vsa}.
-With far longer video sequences, such static patterns often erode generative quality and induce artifacts~\cite{xi2025sparse,yuan2024ditfastattn}.
-Second, the chief bottleneck in video DiTs is quadratic attention over long sequences, impacting both training and inference.
-Hence, boosting training efficiency requires a trainable sparse-attention mechanism.
-While VSA~\cite{zhang2025vsa} and VMoBA~\cite{wu2025vmoba} offer partial relief, they remain suboptimal.
-VSA~\cite{zhang2025vsa} is bound by fixed block sizes and top-k selection, whereas VMoBA~\cite{wu2025vmoba} swaps top-k for thresholding yet remains highly sensitive to threshold and block design.
-Moreover, both methods overlook query-side redundancy that cannot track the intrinsic dynamics of video sequences, leading to wasteful computation.
-To address this, we propose a bidirectional sparse-attention scheme that dynamically prunes both Queries and Key-Value pairs, eliminating redundant features while maintaining generative fidelity.
+\textbf{Sparse Attention for Video Diffusion.} Recent works~\cite{tan2025dsv,xi2025sparse,lou2024sparser,ding2025efficient,hassani2025generalized,yang2025sparse,yuan2024ditfastattn,cai2025mixture,wang2025lavie,ma2025latte,li2025radial,ren2025grouping} transfer sparse attention from LLMs to video DiTs~\cite{zhang2025magicmirror,kong2024hunyuanvideo,wan2025wan,yang2024cogvideox,zhu2025scaling,xing2025motioncanvas}, mainly to accelerate inference.
+However, training-free schemes~\cite{xia2025training} are unsuitable for video pre-training: fixed sparsity patterns rely on fragile hyperparameters~\cite{lu2025moba,zhang2025vsa}, eroding quality and causing artifacts in long video sequences~\cite{xi2025sparse,yuan2024ditfastattn,zhang2025training}; additionally, quadratic attention over long sequences bottlenecks both training and inference.
+Thus, a trainable sparse-attention mechanism is needed.
+While VSA~\cite{zhang2025vsa} (fixed block sizes, top-k selection) and VMoBA~\cite{wu2025vmoba} (thresholding, sensitive to design) offer partial relief, they overlook query-side redundancy and fail to track video dynamics, leading to wasteful computation.
+To address this, we propose a bidirectional sparse-attention scheme that dynamically prunes both Queries and Key-Value pairs, eliminating redundancy while preserving generative fidelity.